SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Long
 Condition
 Character cannot directly see target area
-Target area is not “even ground”
+Target area is not "even ground"
 Target area is very hard (grenade will bounce)
 Target area is very soft (grenade will sink)